A Local’s Guide to the City We Love

 Discover the Layers of Granville Island

 Yes, the Granville Island Public Market is a must — but Granville Island has so much more if you know where to look.
-Behind the bustle, you’ll find the Railspur District, home to artisan studios, a hidden distillery, and the island’s very artisan sake maker.
+Behind the bustle, you’ll find the Railspur District, home to artisan studios, a hidden distillery, and the island’s very own artisan sake maker.

 Taste the Best of Vancouver with